devacom/mounzil/README.md

 # mounzil
-Munzil is a download manager based on persepolis which is a graphical user interface of aria2.
+Munzil is a download manager based on Persepolis which is a graphical user interface of aria2.